Yandex Cloud

 You can get the cluster ID and name with the list of clusters in the folder.

 By default, information about operations is displayed as text.
-To get detailed information, specify the yaml or json output data format using the --format flag:
+To get more detailed information, specify the yaml or json output data format using the --format parameter:

 yc managed-greenplum cluster list-operations c9qk2926qqu9******** --format yaml